How Many Types of Peppers Are There? 2000+ Varieties Explained

 Understanding the Pepper Hierarchy

-To make sense of the sheer number of peppers, it helps to look at how they’re categorized.
-Here's a quick breakdown:
+To understand the vast number of peppers, it helps to see how they are categorized:

 Category Description